alan-turing-institute/data-safe-haven/ROADMAP.md

 The [short-term plans](#short-term) aim to give a clear indication of current work and when it may be finished.
 We hope that a focus on defining releases will encourage development to balance new features with other improvements and address the needs of users.

-[Long-term goals](#long-term) give reassurance that we have committed to certain changes when we are unable to give a estimation of when they will be ready.
+[Long-term goals](#long-term) give reassurance that we have committed to certain changes when we are unable to give an estimation of when they will be ready.

 Finally, [desirable features](#desireable-features) is a way for us to express developments we would like to pursue but have decided not to do yet.
 This is a good indication of where we would like the project to go and areas we would be interested in collaborating.